rayference/joseki/README.rst

 Features
 --------

-* Original *AFGL Atmospheric Constituent Profiles (0-120 km)* data set in both csv and netCDF formats.
+* Original *AFGL Atmospheric Constituent Profiles (0-120 km)* data sets in both csv and netCDF formats.
 * Interpolate the data sets on a different level altitude mesh
 * Compute the atmospheric profile on the corresponding layer altitude mesh